 The best visual notes help you remember ideas better and make it easier for you to share them with others.
 They should be your own interpretation of the information you want to remember.

 Mind maps are diagrams used to organize information visually.
 Mind maps are hierarchical and show relationships between elements.
 They usually revolve around a single concept drawn in the center of a blank page, to which associated elements like images, words, or parts of words are added.
 It is helpful to draw mind maps by hand, either as "notes" during a lecture, meeting, or planning session, for example, or as more detailed images when more time is available.
 Mind maps are a form of spider diagrams.
-In the 1970s, the concept was "idea sun bursting."

 Graph charts are graphics that represent tabular or numerical data.
 Charts are often used to visualize large amounts of data and the relationships between the data.